e10v/tea-tasting/README.md

 - Calculates results for each split.
 - Summarizes statistics of the simulations.

-This can be useful for A/A tests and for power analysis.
+This approach can be useful for conducting A/A tests and for power analysis.

 Example usage: